ErikBjare/ErikBjare.github.io/_wiki/good-software.md

 Notes in evernote, note-id: 16d3f69d-e096-430e-b17f-e09447db1980 -->

 Good software is a contentious issue, but everyone agrees it's important.
-Despite being a young programmer, I have learned a thing or two about what makes some software good, or rather, what makes some software bad or nonoptimal.
+Despite being a young programmer, I have learned a thing or two about what makes some software "good", or rather, what makes some software bad.
+This article is an attempt at discussing what good software really is, and what it isn't.

 It's easy to reduce the good of software to the economic view: the value of a piece of software is equal to the economic good it produces.
 But how do we ensure that the software continues to provide value, and does not get substituted by *better* software, or alternatively, how do we write better software?